Burn (Jessica Mauboy song): Chart performance

 "Burn" debuted at number 30 on the ARIA Singles Chart on 1 December 2008.
 After climbing the chart for seven consecutive weeks, "Burn" peaked at number one on 19 January 2009 and became Mauboy's first number-one single in Australia.
 It was certified platinum by the Australian Recording Industry Association (ARIA), for selling 70,000 copies.
 It also became Mauboy's first charting single internationally when it reached number 92 on the Japan Hot 100 on 25 April 2009.

 Music video

 Mauboy leads her dancers in the music video for "Burn."

 The music video for "Burn" was directed by Keir McFarlane and filmed at the Sydney Botanical Gardens on 21 November 2008.
-It was uploaded to YouTube on 2 October 2009.
+The Vevo licensed music video was uploaded to YouTube on 2 October 2009.
 The video begins with Mauboy sitting in the driver's seat of a red ferrari and then moves on to sing and dance in front of a bush.
 While singing the chorus of the song, Mauboy is seen outdoors with her backup dancers in front of a background of flames.
 The video then crosses over to club scenes where Mauboy is dancing alongside a bunch of people.